system-zero/system-zero/src/data/semantics/Language.md

+This is a programming language, that was written (foremost) to be the scripting language for this system (that can evaluate and run code at the runtime).

 A free form nice syntax with the flexibility of common established semantics by now.
 [a bad implementation with a bit of clever in places code - and an ugly first draft of this current document]